BabakTaheri1/babaktaheri1.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper on <em>improving the LinDistFlow approximation in distribution systems<em> has been accepted to the **IEEE Transactions on Smart Grid**.
+Our paper on improving the LinDistFlow approximation in distribution systems has been accepted to the **IEEE Transactions on Smart Grid**.